List of Diary of a Wimpy Kid characters: The Pig

 The Heffleys’ pet pig was introduced in The Long Haul, in which Manny won it at a country fair for correctly guessing the weight of a hog.
 In Old School and Double Down, to the annoyance of Greg, the pig exhibits extraordinary intelligence and gains human characteristics.
-One running gag is that despite not having opposable thumbs, the Pig opens objects such as soda cans.
+One running gag is that despite not having opposable thumbs, the pig opens objects such as soda cans.
 In Double Down, the pig eats a box of candy corn, later to throw up in Rodrick's van.
 Rodrick then ordered Greg to clean it up, realizing Greg's role in the mess.
 In The Meltdown, the pig throws a tantrum for being excluded from the trip to Isla de Corales in The Getaway.
 Frank sends it to obedience school, only for the pig to escape on its second day there.
-The pig is never found by the Heffleys despite numerous missing posters, and since The Meltdown, the Pig is never seen or mentioned again.
+The pig is never found by the Heffleys despite numerous missing posters, and since The Meltdown, the pig is never seen or mentioned again.

+In the 2017 adaptation of The Long Haul, the Heffleys gained the pig in a similar way to the 9th book.
+After causing havoc in a hotel room, and nearly leaping onto a busy highway, the Heffleys decide to get rid of the pig by donating it to a petting zoo, much to Manny's dismay.
+Later on, when Manny can speak fluent Spanish, he directs a helpful towing company to the petting zoo, reuniting him with the pig.

+Rudy

+Rudy was Aunt Cakey's dog in the online book.
+Greg mentions that Cakey's house was not so monotonous with Rudy around before he died.
+Rudy was "the most clueless dog ever alive", according to Greg.

+Nutty

+Nutty was Frank's childhood dog.
+Frank's dad made up the story of Nutty running off to a butterfly farm one day, which Frank told his family numerous times as what happened, until Dog Days, when Frank's dad finally reveals at a Father's Day brunch that he ran over Nutty on accident with his car, thinking it was Frank's skateboard.
+Frank is infuriated by this, and leaves his father with the bill for the brunch.

+In the online version, Nutty was a cat; Frank's dad's lie was the same in this version, however, the truth of what happened to Nutty in this version is that Frank's dad accidentally froze him to death by leaving him outside.